TV Brasília: Paulo Octávio phase (2001–2008)

-In June 2003, surprising the advertising market, the broadcaster left RedeTV !, and became the first affiliate of the recently created Rede 21 of Grupo Bandeirantes de Comunicação, until then focused only on Greater São Paulo.
-The partnership resulted in a more qualified schedule, but with less commercial return.
-The purpose of television was to become a reference in local journalism, seeking to be the vehicle of the Brasiliense par excellence, in this way, four daily news programs were shown.
-O Wake up Brasília, at 8:00 am Jornalocal - 1st Edition, at 12:30 pm Jornalocal at 7:00 pm and Jornalocal - Night Edition at 1:30 am.
-In addition, the broadcaster worked together with Rede 21, on Jornal 21, a national news program.
-TV Brasília also showed Manchete da Hora - nine daily inserts with the news that just happened in the capital.
+In June 2003, surprising the advertising market, the broadcaster left RedeTV!, and became the first affiliate of the recently created Rede 21 of Grupo Bandeirantes de Comunicação, which until then had focused only on Greater São Paulo.
+The partnership resulted in a more quality in the schedule, but with less commercial return.
+Their purpose for television was for it to become a reference in local journalism, seeking to be such a vehicle of the Brasiliense par excellence.
+In pursuit of this, four daily news programs were shown.
+O Wake up Brasília, at 8:00 am, Jornalocal - 1st Edition, at 12:30 pm Jornalocal, at 7:00 pm, and Jornalocal - Night Edition, at 1:30 am.
+In addition, the broadcaster worked with Rede 21 on Jornal 21, a national news program.
+TV Brasília also showed Manchete da Hora - nine daily inserts with breaking news in the capital.

-On April 21, 2004, TV Brasília inaugurates its new headquarters in the Northern Hotel Sector in Brasília, which operated until February 2014.
-Also in that year, the television news Accorda Brasília presented by Camila Bonfim in the mornings and the Conteudo with Arthur Luís, a presenter who years later would return to the station to present Clube TV.
+On April 21, 2004, TV Brasília inaugurated its new headquarters in the Northern Hotel Sector in Brasília, which it used until February 2014.
+Also in that year, the television news program Accorda Brasília, was presented by Camila Bonfim in the mornings, and the Conteudo, by Arthur Luís, a presenter who years later would return to the station to present Clube TV.

-In 2005, TV Brasília started to broadcast live its programming and that of Rede 21 over the internet.
-In the following year, it follows the change of Rede 21, which changes its name to PlayTV and is managed by Gamecorp, linked to one of the sons of then President Lula, following the return of Rede 21 in 2008.
+In 2005, TV Brasília started to stream its programming and that of Rede 21 over the internet.
+In the following year, it followed Rede 21, which changed its name to PlayTV and is managed by Gamecorp, linked to one of the sons of then President Lula, and then returning to Rede 21 in 2008.
 In the first months of 2005, the network ran only five hours of programming, from 7 pm to midnight.
-Most of the grid was made up of American serials and anime, unlike TV Brasília, in which independent and infomercial programs do not go on the air, as the affiliate puts on local programs, which often led the audience.
-The year 2005 marked the launch of new programs such as the children's Brasilia Animada presented at the time by Heloísa Bomtempo, the video program Turbinado with Flávia Aleixo and the Session of the Two with films that the public chose in addition to small comments presented by the journalist Sérgio de Sá and later by Márcio Machado.
-Other programs were launched during the year such as Tempos Modernos, Alta Frequência, a musical presented by Paloma Lopes with concerts by international artists, Art Mix, Vitrine Capital presented by Lana Canepa, Debate Capital with Kido Guerra and the sports A Grande Jogada commanded by Domingos Melo.
+Most of the network schedule was made up of American serials and anime and where independent and infomercial programs are not shown, unlike TV Brasília, which, as the affiliate, puts on local programs, which often led in audience ratings.
+2005 marked the launch of new programs such as the children's Brasilia Animada presented at the time by Heloísa Bomtempo, the video program Turbinado with Flávia Aleixo, and the Session of the Two showing films that the public chose in addition to commentary by the journalist Sérgio de Sá and, later, by Márcio Machado.
+Other programs were launched during the year such as Tempos Modernos, Alta Frequência (a musical presented by Paloma Lopes with concerts by international artists), Art Mix, Vitrine Capital (presented by Lana Canepa), Debate Capital (with Kido Guerra), and the sports program A Grande Jogada (with Domingos Melo).